arthurjguerra/aws-certifications/solutions-architect-associate.md

     - Scheduled Reserved Instances: launched within specific time windows
 - Spot
     - Flexible start and end times (if AWS stops the instance, you don't pay; if you stop it, you pay)
+    - Spot instances save up to 90% of the cost of On-demand Instances
+    - You can block Spot instances from terminating by using Spot Block
+    - Spot Fleet
+        - Collection of Spot Instances and, optionally, On-demand instances
 - Dedicated Hosts

 ### Launching EC2 Instances